 Yes, these are actual questions people ask me when I talk about what I do!
 A lot of people seem worried about being cloned…

 The question of how to protect your privacy and your genetic data is a good one.

 First, all the headlines about the authorities using genetic data to crack cold cases don’t involve the 23andMe database.
 The police are using GEDMatch, a huge online community for genealogy buffs.
-Everyone on GEDmatch has freely uploaded and shared their genomes and their family tree info.
+Everyone on GEDmatch has freely uploaded and shared their genomes and family tree info.
 After a recent change to the terms of service, the users have to opt-in to allow authorities to use the information.
 (Not sure what I’m talking about?
 Read about the Golden State Killer – it’s pretty interesting!)

 23andMe does use your data for research studies — but only if you opt-in for the research studies.
 All of the ‘surveys’ on 23 and Me are for research.

-If you don’t want your data used for research, be sure to read through the T’s & C’s and check the appropriate boxes for your data not to be used.
+If you don’t want your data used for research, read through the Terms & Conditions and check the appropriate boxes for your data not to be used.